Shawnee State Bears: Varsity teams

-They will add football in the 2026–27 academic year when they join the MEC.
+They will add football in the 2027–28 academic year after they join the MEC.

 Club sports

 Apart from the varsity teams, the university has a men's volleyball club.

 Accomplishments

-The SSU women’s basketball team won the NAIA Division II National Championship on March 16, 1999, with an 80-65 win over the University of Saint Francis (Indiana).
+The SSU women’s basketball team won the NAIA Division II National Championship on March 16, 1999, with an 80–65 win over the University of Saint Francis (Indiana).

-The SSU men's basketball team won the NAIA National Championship on March 23, 2021, with an 74-68 win over the Lewis-Clark State College.
+The SSU men's basketball team won the NAIA National Championship on March 23, 2021, with an 74–68 win over the Lewis–Clark State College.